 I was referring to another company until Sonic Genetics started doing the testing locally.
 My preference is now for blood collection to be done by Douglass Hanly Moir (DHM) and analysis to be done by Sonic Genetics.
 Analysis is done in Australia using the Harmony kit (under licence) which is owned by the American Lab Ariosa Diagnostics.

 I have used DHM for pathology ever since I have been in private practice.
-I have always found DHM to be a high quality laboratory that wants the greatest accuracy possible with reporting.
+I have always found DHM to be a high-quality laboratory that wants the greatest accuracy possible with reporting.
 They are also very efficient and are very easy to work with, discuss results with when needed, etc. DHM in the past was offering the NIPT service with overseas analysis and at a higher cost so I was using another company which uses another American laboratory kit locally under licence.

 When DHM’s genetic testing facility Sonic Genetics negotiated successfully with Ariosa Diagnostics and so could offer the Harmony test with blood analysis done in Australia and at a reduced price I have been referring patients to DHM/Sonic Genetics.
-An example of Sonic Genetics’ focus on accuracy is they report in your result the percentage of cell free placental DNA (CfDNA) in the maternal blood specimen.
-The higher the percentage the greater the confidence in accuracy of the report.
+An example of Sonic Genetics’ focus on accuracy is they report in your result the percentage of cell-free placental DNA (CfDNA) in the maternal blood specimen.
+The higher the percentage the greater the confidence in the accuracy of the report.
 This may have been checked but was not reported by the previous company I had been using.
-For the purpose of increasing accuracy in reporting Sonic Genetics ask the referring doctor to provide extra information on the referral – your weight, height, weeks pregnancy, singleton/twins, IVF/no IVF and if IVF whether donor egg.
+For the purpose of increasing accuracy in reporting Sonic Genetics to ask the referring doctor to provide extra information on the referral – your weight, height, weeks pregnancy, singleton/twins, IVF/no IVF and if IVF whether donor egg.

 What is the cost of the NIPT screening test?